lobachevzky/Project3-CUDA-Path-Tracer/README.md

 **TODO**

+In the naive approach, every manipulation of rays involves following pointers through global memory.
+These global memory accesses are extremely slow.
+The advantage of our approach is that global memory is only

 ### Storing materials in contiguous memory
 When a ray strikes a surface, we must access that surface's material from global memory.
 By sorting rays by material type, we can increase the chances that a material has already been cached by a previously processed ray.
 In order to achieve this, we used `thrust::sort_by_key` to sort the rays by the materials associated with their corresponding surface intersections.
 Unfortunately, we found that this did not considerably improve performance: